Zions Bancorporation NA at Barclays Global Financial Services Co

 Jason Michael Goldberg - Barclays Bank PLC, Research Division - MD & Senior Equity Analyst

-Here we go.
-If everyone could take their seats, we'll get going.
-Continuing with this afternoon's presentations, [very pleased to have Zions Bancorporation with us.
-Zions is a company that operates in one of the most attractive markets in the U.S. From the company, very pleased to have Harris Simmons, Chairman and CEO; and James Abbott, Director of Investor Relations.
-Harris?
+Great.
+Moving right along, very pleased to have Zions with us, returning once again.
+From the company, we have Scott McLean, who's President and Chief Operating Officer.
+We also have James Abbott, who's Director of Investor Relations.
+Scott's going to walk us through some quick slides, and then we're going to do Q&A. So with -- Scott, take it away.

-Harris Henry Simmons - Zions Bancorporation, National Association - Chairman & CEO
+Scott J. McLean - Zions Bancorporation, National Association - President, COO & Director

-Thanks very much, Jason.
-Very nice to have all of you here today.
-I'm going to just spend just a couple of minutes talking a little about the company, background for those who weren't as familiar with us.
+Thank you, Jason.
+Yes, it's good to be with you, and appreciate your attendance here today.

-We are a $70 billion publicly traded bank.
-Used to be a bank holding company.
-We actually merged the holding company into the bank and eliminated a layer of duplicative regulation from the Fed, which has been one of many simplification projects we've been engaged in, in the last few years.
-We operate in
+I think as a large regional bank, most folks are familiar with us, and they're familiar with the elements that we're -- we really bring national distinction and have national distinction, and first, really, it's our strong history as a collection of community banks with a very strong local orientation and distinctive brands in every one of our states.
+Secondly, it's the fact that about 2/3, so 70%, of our revenues, total revenues c

 Zions Bancorporation NA at Barclays Global Financial Services Conference Transcript